Neighborhoods · Parkland · All Parkland subdivisions

 Parkland Lakes sits on the western side of Parkland in zip 33067 — a gated community woven into the lake chain that defines this corner of the city.
 No resort brochure, no manufactured waterfall at the entrance.
 Just an established neighborhood where the gates were put up when the community was built and the lakes have been here since before anyone started calling the area “resort-style.”

 Prices here run from roughly $800K to $1.3M — inside the 33067 zip that also holds Cypress Head, Tall Pines, and Pine Tree Estates.
-You get a Parkland address, a gated street, a real lake, and the same A-rated school pipeline that higher-priced neighbors pay a premium for.
-The difference is the decade the homes were built, not the quality of the zip.
+You get a Parkland address, a gated street, and a real lake — the difference between Parkland Lakes and the higher-priced communities on either side is the decade the homes were built, not the quality of the zip.

 Thinking about Parkland Lakes?
 Call or text 954-300-1057